 Exercise Science/Pre-Physical Therapy

 Want to become a physical therapist, someone who evaluates and helps people regain strength and mobility?
-TWU’s B.S. in Exercise Science - Pre-Physical Therapy will start you on the right track.
+TWU’s BS in Kinesiology focusing on Exercise Science/Pre-Physical Therapy will start you on the right track.
 After taking courses such as exercise testing and physiology, biomechanics, and sports and fitness management, you will participate in internships focused on rehabilitation and fitness.

 In this program, which is offered on our Denton campus, you will take a specific set of prerequisite courses designed for those who want to enter the physical therapy profession.

 You will need to earn at least a master's degree and state licensure to become a practicing physical therapist.
 TWU is nationally recognized for its doctoral PT program.